upenu/upenu.github.io/README.md

-Official website for UPE @ UC Berkeley.
+Official website for our frat, UPE @ UC Berkeley.
 Website is based of off the Devoll Jekyll template.

 You need to have Ruby/Jekyll installed.
 We are not using bundler, nor do we have a Gemfile.